vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 # Claim Metadata {#ClaimMetadata}

-The `claims` property is an object containing information about particular claims for displaying and validating the claims.
+The `claims` property is an array of objects containing information about particular claims for displaying and validating the claims.

-The object MAY contain a property for each claim that is supported by the type.
+The object MAY contain an object for each claim that is supported by the type.
-The property name MUST be a JSON Pointer [@!RFC6901] pointing to the claim in the credential.
-The property value MUST be an object containing the following
+The property value MUST be an object containing the following properties:

-properties:
+- `path`: An array indicating the claim or claims that are being addressed, as described below.
+This property is REQUIRED.
 - `display`: An object containing display information for the claim, as described in (#ClaimDisplayMetadata).
 This property is OPTIONAL.
 - `verification`: A string indicating how the claim is verified, as described in